 Discuss goals that were met and goals that were not achieved, and the reasons for these outcomes

-The array became operational in late September, 2015, and all future electrical bills will be only the base fees charged by the power company.
-In the first month, the array generated 13% higher than the conservative estimates used in design.
+The array became operational in late September 2015, and all future electrical bills will be only the base fees charged by the power company.
+In the first month, the array generated 13% more energy than the conservative estimates used in design.

 Estimated payback time of any investment in measures needed to reach zero net energy